Hostile Takeover

 Identification routines autorun.
 Not a disassembler.
 Not a purple haired worker.
 A new worker shambling forth out of the fog?
 Dressed like one of the WDF toasters — no, this was one of the WDF toasters, N’s kill, J recognized the slash.
 It held that comically oversized wrench.

-Broken chassis was knit together with fresh, bloody flesh.
+Broken chassis knitted together with fresh, bloody flesh.
 Oil dripped, and it had a color.
-The drone looked up at J, visor all cutting blue light – three prongs.
+The drone looked up at J, visor all cutting blue light — three prongs.

 J took aim, but before she could shoot, a hand grabbed her gun — a hand of the corpse she was trying to feed on!
 A tug of war and J soon freed herself, recoiling backward, stumbling to a stand — tripping, because the hand had already grabbed her legs.

-J took aim, again, ready to shoot the leg-grabber, but a third dead worker drone had risen to life, this one coming from her two o’ clock – moving fast.
+Taking aim, again, the captain was ready to shoot the leg-grabber, but a third dead worker drone had risen to life, this one coming from her two o’ clock – moving fast.
 Tentacles curled around from a bisection wound, encircling and augmenting limbs.

 It was here now and the woodcutter’s ax was already swinging down like a crooked guillotine.
 Leg restrained, she threw up an arm to block the swing.